SirajChaudhary/api-create-newchannel-into-blockchain-network/README.md

-## The API creates a new channel into your hyperlegder fabric blockchain network.
+## This API (Spring Boot Microservice) creates a new channel into your hyperlegder fabric blockchain network.

 #### HowTo Steps
 Step1 : Clone and Import the code into your Eclipse IDE \